jborjon/machine-learning-yolo/report.md

 ![Dog and bicycle in detection grid](https://machinethink.net/images/yolo/Grid@2x.png "Doggity-dog-dog")

-Then, it attempts ti draw bounding boxes around what's likely to be discrete objects.
+Then, it attempts to draw bounding boxes around what's likely to be discrete objects.

 ![Dog and bicycle with class bounding boxes](https://machinethink.net/images/yolo/Boxes@2x.png)